 - A CV is more specific to educational background, and is the most proper way to present yourself when applying for educational or research positions.

 You definitely need a CV.

-Yes, the Career Development Services Department has counselors that can review your CV.
-They are located in the Hunter East Building, Room 805.
-To contact them you may:
+Yes, the Career Development Services office has counselors that can review your CV.
+They are located in Hunter's East Building, Room 805.

 Career Development Services Contact:

 Office hours: Monday – Friday, from 9:00 am – 5:00 pm